Malachim

 Kings and Messengers · Angelic Order of Tiphareth

 The solar angels at the heart of the Tree — both kings and carriers, reigning and serving in the same gesture.
-Tiphareth's order uses the very word for angel, the generic term made sacred by occupying the center: the Malachim are not one angelic type among many but the archetype of the angelic principle itself, radiant and mediating at the solar hub of all creation.
+Tiphareth's order uses the very word for angel, the generic term made sacred by occupying the center: the Malachim are not one angelic type among many but the archetype of the angelic principle itself, radiant and mediating at the solar hub where YHVH Eloah va-Da'ath, Raphael, and the Sun converge into a single healing host.

 Correspondences